corinalogan/grackles/EasyToReadFiles/g_flexmanip.md

 2. Motor diversity: the number of different motor actions used when attempting to solve the multi-access box

+3. ID (random effect because repeated measures on the same individuals)

 #### *P3a: repeatable within individuals within a context (reversal learning)*

 1. Reversal number